Andrew-Carms/Andrew-Carms.github.io/_posts/2017-10-27-Andrew-Carms1-site-launched.md

 ---
 layout: post
-title: "Constructing My Idea for the Blog"
+title: "Constructing My Idea For The Blog"
 date: 2017-10-27
 ---